rahulkumarm/rahulkumarm.github.io/index.md

 ### How are animate and inanimate categories differentiated in a pre-trained artificial neural network?

-A central goal of social neuroscience is to identify neural processes that support social interaction.
-Numerous analytical methods have been used to isolate regions of the brain sensitive to social and nonsocial images.
-However, confirming the validity of these findings requires studying the effects of lesions on the identified brain regions, a goal not possible in human participants and not well matched to animal behavior.
-This project tests the validity of several analytical methods in identifying groups of neurons central to a social function by studying the effects of specific lesions in an ANN.
+The primary objective of social neuroscience is to uncover neural mechanisms that underpin social interactions.
+Researchers have employed various analytical techniques to pinpoint brain regions responsive to social and nonsocial stimuli.
+Nonetheless, validating these findings necessitates investigating the impact of lesions on these identified brain areas.
+Unfortunately, such studies are impractical with human participants and not ideally suited to animal behavior.
+Therefore, this project addresses the validation of several analytical methods in identifying groups of neurons crucial to social functions by examining the effects of targeted lesions in an artificial neural network (ANN).

 <img src="images/p2.png?raw=true" alt=""/>
 <img src="images/pc3.png?raw=true" alt=""/>